ossf/wg-securing-software-repos/docs/attestations-style-guide/ui-details.md

 ## Style guide: Source component

-While users could find the source information elsewhere on the package's page, having the source repo link and source commit link in proximity to build information and the attestation again, mean't users found this information easily and in the context of attestation investigation/comprehension.
+While users could find the source information elsewhere on the package's page, having the source repo link and source commit link in proximity to build information and the attestation again, meant users found this information easily and in the context of attestation investigation/comprehension.

 To reiterate a user finding, users did not find duplicate information distracting, confusing or less-secure, they found the information useful when duplicated since they 'could either go there from here or here' it made their opening of relevant links and docs more convenient.

-Source was one location where there are two icon options, either the box to represent 'package' or the browser and code <> brackets to represent source code.
+Source was one location where there are two icon options, either the box to represent 'package' or the browser and code brackets (`<>`) to represent source code.

 ![A screenshot of the UI source component in isolation](../images/source-component.png "A screenshot of the UI source component in isolation")